Decoration – the Enemy of Good Web Design

 Real web designers will never:

-- Add an image to their design if it doesn’t serve a very well thought out purpose.
-Irrelevant stock photos with the sole purpose of “living up the design” come from clueless CEOs.
+• Add an image to their design if it doesn’t serve a very well thought out purpose, such as an irrelevant stock phots with the sole purpose of “living up the design”.

 Finally, and most importantly: real web designers will never decorate.